stackct/toxic/resources/vscode/pickle/README.md

-# Pickle Extension for Visual Studio COde
+# Pickle Extension for Visual Studio Code

 This extension provides code snippets, content navigation, and test execution support for Pickle.